Railway flora

 Caprifoliaceae Honeysuckle family

-This small annual is native to Europe, western Asia, and northern Africa, where it grows in waste areas and along railways.
-It is also widely cultivated as a vegetable, and is a common weed in farmland.
+This small annual, which was previously placed in the genus Valerianella, is native to Europe, western Asia, and northern Africa, and it is also widely cultivated as a vegetable.
 In North America it has escaped cultivation and become naturalized in many places.
+Its habitats include waste areas, inner sandy beaches, and along railways, and it is a common weed in farmland.

 Corn salad, growing at Nyborg Railway Station, Funen, Denmark.
 In the upper picture, prickly-headed poppy (Papaver argemone) and hairy vetch (Vicia hirsuta) are also present.
 (Photos copyright © by Kaj Halberg)